Trump Wants To End Family Reunification Immigration. Here's What That Means.

 It took him eight years of filing paperwork, but in 1989 he was able to bring over his wife, three daughters, an uncle, and Anh’s pregnant mother.
 He moved them into a two-bedroom home in Orange County, California.
 Anh’s mom almost didn’t make the trek because she was pregnant with her, but in the end decided to go.

-In the eight years it took for them to get their visas, Anh’s mother had married and had given birth to Ahn's older sister.
+In the eight years it took for them to get their visas, Anh’s mother had married and had given birth to Anh's older sister.
 Because the sister and father weren’t in the original paperwork, they had to stay behind and wait.
 Anh, born in the United States, couldn’t sponsor her father because she was not yet 21 years old.

 Anh’s sister had to wait nine years to get her green card through her mother.
 When she did and became a citizen, she sponsored their father, who arrived in 2007.